 Schmucker Shuene c.2011

-In 2009 we designed a barn for a young man who wanted to build a timber-frame using traditional hand tools.
-Based on his needs – lofts for the storage of long hay put-up with the use of a hay track, box stalls for his buggy horse and eventually a milking cow, and accommodation for the addition of a carriage (buggy) shed, we designed a traditional English ground barn.
+In 2009, I designed a barn for a young man who wanted to build a timber-frame using traditional hand tools.
+Based on his needs – lofts for the storage of long hay put-up with the use of a hay track, box stalls for his buggy horse and eventually a milking cow, and accommodation for the addition of a carriage (buggy) shed, I proposed a traditional English ground barn.
 The design integrated the use of canted purlin posts so that the area beneath the roof ridge-line could remain unimpeded by framing timber in order to allow the use of a hay track.
-We included two integrated ladders to access the two lofts that flank the main wagon doors.
+I included two integrated ladders to access the two lofts that flank the main wagon doors.

 The barn measures 26’0 x 32’0 and is framed entirely in Eastern Hemlock.
-It will be sided with board and batten, will have hand-forged hardware, and will have a steel roof complete with working cupola.
+It is sided with board and batten, has hand-forged hardware, and a steel roof complete with working cupola.